Aliases for EHMT2 Gene

 This gene encodes a methyltransferase that methylates lysine residues of histone H3.
 Methylation of H3 at lysine 9 by this protein results in recruitment of additional epigenetic regulators and repression of transcription.
 This gene was initially thought to be two different genes, NG36 and G9a, adjacent to each other in the HLA locus.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for EHMT2 Gene

-EHMT2 (Euchromatic Histone-Lysine N-Methyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Cellular Senescence and Gene Expression.
-GO annotations related to this gene include p53 binding and protein-lysine N-methyltransferase activity.
+EHMT2 (Euchromatic Histone Lysine Methyltransferase 2) is a Protein Coding gene.
+Diseases associated with EHMT2 include Borderline Glaucoma.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Lysine degradation.
+GO annotations related to this gene include p53 binding and C2H2 zinc finger domain binding.
 An important paralog of this gene is EHMT1.

 UniProtKB/Swiss-Prot for EHMT2 Gene